willstef95/warum_immer_ich/README.md

 git clone https://github.com/your-username/warum-immer-ich.git

-2. Navigate to the project directory: open your IDE and run the Game
+2. Navigate to the project directory: open your IDE and run the Game with "scala run"